sizems/hangman/README.md

 # Hangman

-Playable game is currently hosted at https://sfwinters.github.io
+Playable game is currently hosted at https://sfwinters.github.io.
+I used an external package for the random word generator: https://www.npmjs.com/package/rword.

 The player has two options: they can enter a word of their choosing (for 2 player games) or they can have a random word selected for them.
 Once the word is selected, the empty spaces will populate and the player will be given a box to submit their guesses.